Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/sdk-quickstart.md

 === "Browser"

     The Browser SDK lets you send events to Amplitude.
-See the full documentation at [Browser SDK](../typescript-browser/).
+See the [Browser SDK documentation](../typescript-browser/) for additional configurations and advanced topics.

     !!!info "Table of Contents"
         1. [Initialize the library](#initialize-the-library)